 During the Covid-19 restrictions, the neurological music therapy for INS clients is taking place online to help improve their mental and physical well-being.

 Neurological music therapy takes place at Integrated Neurological Services (INS), 82 Hampton Road, Twickenham, TW2 5QS.
 INS provides support for over 400 people with neurological conditions.
-We are running weekly music therapy group sessions at INS for clients with neurological conditions including Stroke, Parkinson’s and Multiple Sclerosis.
+We are running weekly music therapy group sessions for clients with neurological conditions including Stroke, Parkinson’s and Multiple Sclerosis.

 - Breathing exercises